josephstill/chip-8/README.md

 # chip-8
-An exploration of hardware emmulation
+An exploration of hardware emulation